+356-2033-01-78

 Applying for citizenship

-If the investor applies for citizenship after one year of residency, they only must submit an affidavit that their circumstances have not changed.
+If the investor applies for citizenship after one year of residency, they only need to submit an affidavit confirming that their circumstances have not changed.
 If they did, an affidavit and specific forms are required.

 2—4 weeks